HackTestes/MemoryScanner/README.md

         * Goal: memory allocations can be slow
         * How: remove buffer cloning where possible in the codebase

+* Stability and corectness

+    * [ ] Add more unit tests
+        * Goal: Detect the behaviour of misaligned filter searches (the global match page ajustment)
+        * How: Yet to be investigated

 * Features

     * [ ] Add a configuration to ignore read page errors or add one to halt if wanted (so stop by default)